Harpy for (non linked-read) WGS data

 Impute Genotypes

-You can use the third (usebx) column of the parameter file to disable the barcode-aware
+Set the value of the third (usebx) column of the parameter file to FALSE to disable the linked-read things in harpy impute .

 name model usebx bxlimit k s nGen